Years of research and DNA analysis have helped me find the identity of my great-great grandfather.

 A Cover Up?

 My grandfather believed he was a Stevenson all his life.
 He was proud of his Stevenson genes and often bragged that he was going to live “to be 100” because he was part Stevenson.
-I also believed that Matthew was my great-great grandfather and really didn’t have a reason to question that.
-In fact, my primary reason for getting a DNA test was to search my mom’s line, not my dad’s.
+I also believed that Matthew was my great-great-grandfather and didn’t have a reason to question that.
+My primary reason for getting a DNA test was to search my mom’s line, not my dad’s.
 So, I was surprised when I didn’t match with known descendants along the Stevenson line.

 What Might Have Been